leynier/gh-folder-download/README.md

 A command line application (CLI) to download only a specific folder without downloading the full repository implemented with Python using Typer and GitHub API.

+## Getting Started

+Install `gh-folder-download` with:

+- `pip install gh-folder-download`
+- `poetry add gh-folder-download`
+- `conda install gh-folder-download`
+- Any other way that allows you to install the package from PyPI.

+## Commands

 ```bash
 Usage: gh-folder-download [OPTIONS]